oesteban/hcph-sops/docs/data-collection.md

   - [x] remark the participant they will be given a gown and they will need to change before every session.
 - [x] If participant has indicated nervousness or history of claustrophobia, utilize mock scanner

+#### BEFORE DAY OF SCAN

+- [ ] On the hos68752 laptop, open a terminal and execute `conda deactivate`.
+- [ ] Open psychopy 3 by typing `psychopy`
+- [ ] Make sure you have internet access to a Git repository and check the repository fMRI-Control-Task is up-to-date.

 #### DAY OF SCAN, prior to participant arrival, set-up of the Eye tracker (ET) EyeLink 1000 Plus at 3 Tesla

 **Section 1, Eye-tracker Transport, Preparation of the Cable Inside the Scanner room:**
-- [ ] The eye-tracker chariot is found under the projector in room BH07_075.
+- [ ] The eye-tracker (ET) computer is kept on its designated rolling table, which is stored under the projector in room BH07/075.
+Behind the rolling table, there is a transparent panel where the ET camera will be set up inside the scanner bore.
 - [ ] Verify that the monitor and the cable, as well as the ET over the PC tower are fixed to the chariot with the scotch.
 - [ ]	Bring the table with the ET computer to the access closet (outside) of the scanner room.
 Be very attentive during the displacement and lift the front wheels when passing steps or cables.
 The transparent panel can also be brought to the scanning room simultaneously, if done with care.
 - [ ] Place the transparent standing panel inside the scanner bore, following the indications stuck on the panel (i.e., it has indication of which side goes up and tape markers for the position of the ET).